regiregi22/RaspiNail/raspibolt_40_lnd.md

   ####################
   # If connect_bitcoin is set to 1, Faraday can connect to a bitcoin node (with --txindex set) to provide node accounting services
   faraday.connect_bitcoin=1
-  # The Bitcoin node IP is the IP address of the Raspibolt, i.e. an address like 192.168.0.20
+  # The Bitcoin node IP is the IP address of the RaspiNail, i.e. an address like 192.168.0.20
   faraday.bitcoin.host=[Bitcoin node IP]:8332
   # bitcoin.user provides to Faraday the bicoind RPC username, as specified in our bitcoin.conf
-  faraday.bitcoin.user=raspibolt
+  faraday.bitcoin.user=RaspiNail
   # bitcoin.password provides to Faraday the bitcoind RPC password, as specified in our bitcoin.conf
   faraday.bitcoin.password=PASSWORD_[B]
   ```